wimvanderbauwhede/quick-tasty/_posts/articles/2020-02-21-ghost-in-the-shell-puppets.md

 Once their strings are cut,<br>
 they easily crumble.”

-The _rakuraku rairai_ is particularly poetic. _raku_ means

-to fall down; _rai_ means a heap of stones, the kanj<i 磊 is stone 石 repeated three times.
+The _rakuraku rairai_ is particularly poetic. _raku_ means to fall down; _rai_ means a heap of stones, the kanji 磊 is stone 石 repeated three times.
 Hence the overall meaning of crumble.
 Curiously, the word 磊磊落落 (_rairairakuraku_) also exists; it means "openhearted; unaffected; free and easy".

 The original author of this poem is a Buddhist monk called Getsuan Soukou (月庵宗光), who lived 1326－1389, during the The Nanboku-chō period (南北朝時代).
 He used it in one of his sermons.